adrielk/my-official-website/README.md

   "url": "URL of your website",
   "desc": "Short description of the contents of your site", "keywords": "Comma, separated, key, words", "thumbnail_url": "URL of thumbnail image.
-You can upload your images on https://imgbb.com/" }
+You can upload your images on https://imgbb.com/", "project_page_title": "Title of project page", "project_page_desc": "Description of your project page", "work_page_title": "Title of work page", "work_page_desc": "Description of your work page", "resume_page_title": "Title of resume page", "resume_page_desc": "Description of your resume page" }

 ```